 Now, why don’t we recommend storing cooked steaks in the freezer?

-First of all, while freezing your cooked steak will indeed lengthen its lifespan since it will eliminate the chances of microorganism growth, it can only stave this off for about three months.
+Freezing your cooked steak will indeed lengthen its lifespan since it will eliminate the chances of microorganism growth.
+It can only stave this off for about three months.

 After this point, it will either go bad or lose all of its flavors.